 what if I can't speak well in English?

 Learning a new language can take some time, so try not to worry if you don't know how to speak and write well in English at first.
 You can help others understand you more easily by speaking clearly and slowly, and repeating yourself when necessary.
 If you don’t understand someone, you can politely ask them to repeat what they have said.
 Over time you will become confident and comfortable with speaking, writing and reading in English.
 You may also start to understand different accents, slang words and phrases.

 will I be able to find food from my home country?

 London has shops and supermarkets that sell international food, so you will be able to buy what you’re looking for.
 There are also many restaurants that serve food from around the world, so you’ll be able to find something to remind you of home.

 what if I get homesick?

 Moving to a different country to study is exciting, but sometimes students also feel a little nervous as they prepare to leave their home.
 It is normal to feel this way, and we will do everything we can to help you settle in to living in London and the UK.
-The teachers and staff at the ISC are always here for you if you need to speak to someone.
+The teachers and staff at the International Study Centre are always here for you if you need to speak to someone.